Timeless Flight: Critical reception

 N. Menhinick of the Harrow Observer praised Timeless Flight as "a beautifully put together album", with "good lyrics" and "excellent production".
 He noted, "Harley is far from a brilliant vocalist, but he has a fine writing ability, a great band and he knows what to put into an album."
 Roger Eversley of the Burton Observer and Chronicle felt the album saw Harley "slid[ing] deeper into his romantic imagination" and "takes a few more listens [than] its predecessors".
 He added, "The band are much tasteful than the original Cockney Rebel and at times when Harley's voice becomes unbearable, their accompaniment comes to the fore as a tight, accomplished sound."

-Jon Ford of the Leicester Chronicle was critical of the album, stating that Harley "over indulges in vocal pranks where restraint would be the more emphatic" and adding that "only the life-belt thrown out by Cockney Rebel's solid support saves him".
+Harry Doherty of Melody Maker was largely negative in his review, stating that Harley was "helped out of mediocrity only by the outstanding musicianship of his band".
+He believed that some of the tracks "could have made a lasting impression" but were "condemned to death by Harley becoming foolishly self indulgent", with what Doherty saw as "meaningless lyrics" through which Harley "has nothing to say and takes a long time to say it".
+He singled out "All Men Are Hungry" as a "beautifully-structured piece of work, with Harley staying within his limits to gain maximum effect", but concluded, "He has tried to make a masterpiece, but there is no maestro.
+And the sooner Harley realised that and works with Cockney Rebel as one, instead of setting himself apart, the better."
+Jon Ford of the Leicester Chronicle was also critical, remarking that Harley "over indulges in vocal pranks where restraint would be the more emphatic" and adding that "only the life-belt thrown out by Cockney Rebel's solid support saves him".